National Institute of Technology, Tiruchirappalli: Academic departments

-The NIT Trichy's Department of Management Studies (DoMS) is one of the oldest business schools in India, started in 1978 and offers MBA programme.
-They offered Dual specialisation in Marketing, Finance, Business Analytics and IT Consulting, Human Resources and Operations.
-Unlike the rest of the courses in the university, DoMS follows a trimester pattern with a two-month compulsory internship at the end of the first year.
-In 2012, the department was named "Outstanding Business School in South India" in the Bloomberg UTV awards.
+The Department of Management Studies (DoMS) was established in 1978 and is one of the oldest business schools in India.
+It offers an MBA programme with specializations in human resource management, marketing, finance, production and operations, business analytics, information systems and IT consulting, and general management.
+Unlike the rest of the courses in the institute, DoMS follows a trimester pattern with a two-month compulsory internship at the end of the first year.